-Social bookmarks are different from social shares, and involve submitting your post to sites like subreddits, Tumblr, StumbleUpon, Digg and other bookmarking sites.
+Social bookmarking sites are also free blog promotion websites that are different from social networks.
+They involve submitting your post to sites like subreddits, Tumblr, StumbleUpon, and other bookmarking sites.

-Many of these sites are built around a community and you have to be an active member of the community to share so that your posts get some traction.
-Or you can work as a group with other bloggers so that all of you have better access to more social platforms, advises David Leonhardt.
+Many of these sites are built around a community and you have to be an active member of the community if you want your posts to get some traction, or you can work as a group with other bloggers so that all of you have better access to more social platforms, as David Leonhardt advises.

 To learn how to use Reddit to promote your blog, check out Neil Patel’s post below.

-Submitting your blog and RSS feed to blog search engines and directories is a good way to get quality links back to your blog.
-Here is the best list I’ve found of places to submit your feed or blog.
-(This list has been online since 2004 and, amazingly, it still is today!)
+Submitting your blog and RSS feed to blog directories is a good way to get quality links back to your blog.
+You can hire a virtual assistant to submit your blog to this massive list of directories.

 *Suggested by David Leonhardt.

-Find out the best times to post on Facebook by assessing when you get the best engagement.
-Pin your latest post to the top of the Facebook Page.
+- Pin your latest post to the top of the Facebook group.

-Posts ending with a question get 162% more interactions than the average post.
-Check out Mari Smith’s blog for some more eye-opening Facebook engagement stats.
+- Posts ending with a question get 162% more interactions than the average post.

 The BuzzSumo and Moz study also found that people tend to share content that looks trustworthy.
 They recommend having a byline at the beginning of every post, and a bio at the end to make your content look trustworthy.

-Twitter is also an important network to be active on if you want to build relationships with influential bloggers.
-Start by retweeting their content so they notice you, and go on to build relationships with them by engaging with them and their content on Twitter.
+Start by retweeting the content of influencers so they notice you, and then go on to build relationships with them by engaging with them and their content on Twitter.

 Christopher Benitez recommends creating multiple Twitter accounts to amplify reach.
 Aside from your business Twitter handle, create multiple Twitter accounts using different emails.

 Pinterest users are super-engaged folk and love repining and sharing great visuals.
-If you post great visual content on your blog or create specially designed images and infographics, you should use Pinterest to promote your blog.
+If you post any type of visual content on your blog or create specially designed images and infographics, you should use Pinterest to promote your blog.

-You can repurpose or republish your blog posts on LinkedIn.
+You can post repurposed content from your blog on LinkedIn.
 Republishing your blog content to LinkedIn allows you to reach out to a whole new audience that might otherwise never read your content.

 If you’re worried about duplicate content, know that this is not an issue, because Google will rank your blog URL as the canonical link and ignore the new link (See this video from Matt Cutts for more clarification).

-Participating as a valued member of LinkedIn groups means that you might be able to share your blog content to those groups, as long as it is relevant and useful to their members.
+Participating as a valued member of LinkedIn groups means that you might be able to share your blog content with those groups, as long as it is relevant and useful to their members.